About the Test

 No, this test is almost always conducted by obtaining a sample in a lab or other medical setting.

-The full CMP is not available as an at-home test kit, though you can order a CMP online and take your order to a lab.
+The full CMP is not available as an at-home test kit, though you can order a CMP online and take your form to a lab for sample collection.
 But some of the 14 components of the panel, such as the measurements commonly included in a liver panel, may be available with an at-home kit.
 In these kits, you take a fingerstick blood sample to mail to a laboratory where it can be analyzed.

 How much does the test cost?